 Identify property.
-Motor vehicles in developed countries must be registered and must carry a unique Vehicle Identification Number (VIN).
+Motor vehicles in developed countries must be registered and must carry a unique vehicle identification number (VIN).
 This is to assist taxation, but these measures also reduce theft.
 One of the last states to require vehicle registration was Illinois in 1934, whereupon vehicle thefts declined from 28,000 in the previous year to about 13,000.
-More recently, the federal Motor Vehicle Theft Law Enforcement Act of 1984 has mandated the marking of all major body parts of "high-risk" automobiles with VINs.
-Police "operation identification" programs have had limited success in this country, but Gloria Laycock of the Jill Dando Institute of Crime Science found that property marking undertaken in three small communities in Wales, combined with extensive media publicity, halved the number of reported domestic burglaries.
+More recently, the federal Motor Vehicle Theft Law Enforcement Act of 1984 has mandated the marking of all major parts of high-risk automobiles with VINs.
+Police "operation identification" programs have had limited success in the United States, but Gloria Laycock of the Jill Dando Institute of Crime Science found that property marking undertaken in three small communities in Wales, combined with extensive media publicity, halved the number of reported domestic burglaries.

 Disrupt markets.
 Criminologists and police have devoted rather little attention to understanding and disrupting markets for stolen goods.
 Criminologists have found it difficult to obtain data about these markets, and the police have preferred to pay more attention to catching thieves and burglars than fences, partly because the penalties for fencing stolen goods are relatively light.
-However, if there were no market for stolen goods there would be few persistent burglars and few thefts of trucks carrying large loads of tobacco and alcohol.
+However, if there were no market for stolen goods, there would be few persistent burglars and few thefts of trucks carrying large loads of tobacco and alcohol.
 Recent work for the Home Office by Mike Sutton has awakened interest in disrupting markets for stolen goods.
 The disruptive measures need to be tailored to the nature of the market and they include systematic monitoring of pawn shop transactions by the police, crackdowns on illegal street vendors, and monitoring of small ad sales in newspapers to detect repeat vendors.
-Police "sting" operations - such as bogus used goods stores - should be avoided because research has found that they may stimulate theft in the area around the sting.
+Police sting operations-such as bogus used goods stores-should be avoided because research has found that they may stimulate theft in the area around the sting.

 Deny benefits.
 Installing speed humps is a sure way to deny the benefits of speeding.
 Security-coded car radios and ink tags provide further illustrations of crime prevention techniques.
 Security-coded radios cannot be used unless the thief knows the PIN and, according to studies undertaken in the United States and in Australia, cars with these radios have lower theft rates.
 Ink tags are used in clothing stores to prevent shoplifting.
-They release ink if tampered with and indelibly the stain garment to which they are attached.
+They release ink if tampered with and indelibly stain the garment to which they are attached.
 The thief cannot wear the garment or sell it, which removes the incentive for theft.

-Sutton, Mike and colleagues (2001).
+Sutton, Mike, Jacqueline Schneider, and Sarah Hetherington.
+2001.
 Tackling Stolen Goods with the Market Reduction Approach.
-Crime Reduction Research Series Paper 8.
+No. 8 in Crime Reduction Research Series.
 London: Home Office.

-Reduce Rewards
+Reduce rewards